Oracle Corporation: Reaction to the Gaza war

-Events

-Acquisition of Sun Microsystems

-In January 2010, Oracle completed its acquisition of Sun Microsystems—valued at more than $7 billion—a move that transformed Oracle from solely a software company to a manufacturer of both software and hardware.
-The acquisition was delayed for several months by the European Commission because of concerns about MySQL, but was unconditionally approved in the end.
-In September 2011, U.S. State Department Embassy cables were leaked to WikiLeaks.
-One cable revealed that the U.S. pressured the E.U. to allow Oracle to acquire Sun.

-The Sun acquisition was closely watched by free software users and some companies, due to the fear that Oracle might end Sun's traditional support of free projects.
-Since the acquisition, Oracle has discontinued OpenSolaris and StarOffice, and sued Google over the Java patents Oracle acquired from Sun.
+Following the beginning of the Gaza war in 2023, Oracle's top executives, including Safra Catz and Larry Ellison, publicly aligned the company with Israel's military operations.
+They issued statements of solidarity, paid double salaries to Israeli employees, and donated to organizations connected to Israel's wartime response.
+In 2024, Catz said to Israeli business news outlet CTech, "For employees, it's clear: if you're not for America or Israel, don't work here".
+In 2025, The Intercept spoke with Oracle employees who supported Palestine, but were afraid to speak out in their workplace.
+Sixty-eight Oracle employees signed an open letter criticizing the company's ties to Israel.

 Fraud Accusations by the US Department of Justice

 On July 29, 2010, the United States Department of Justice (DoJ) filed suit against Oracle Corporation alleging fraud.
 The lawsuit argues that the government received deals inferior to those Oracle gave to its commercial clients.
 The DoJ added its heft to an already existing whistleblower lawsuit filed by Paul Frascella, who was once senior director of contract services at Oracle.
 It was settled in 2011.